kschzt/amiga-digital-sampler/README.md

 # Amiga Digital Sampler

-This project implements a pro-audio sampler that sends real-time audio from S/PDIF → Raspberry Pi → SPI → Raspberry Pi Pico PIO → 74HCT245 → Amiga Parallel Port, with a 100% digital path.
+A digital sampler for the Amiga that sends real-time audio from S/PDIF → Raspberry Pi → SPI → Raspberry Pi Pico PIO → 74HCT245 → Amiga Parallel Port, with a 100% digital path.

 It provides: